 As an Amazon Associate we earn from qualifying purchases.

 Knives are a very handy kitchen tool that need to be sharpened regularly.
 While a lot of tools are available for the same, a whetstone is undoubtedly the most preferred.
-In this article, we tell you how to use a whetstone.
+In this article, I tell you how to use a whetstone.

 - How to Use a Whetstone